thunlp/ToLeaP/src/scripts/README.md

 bash bfcl_setup.sh
 ```

-For locally downloaded models, you need to add the corresponding processor in the handler mapping file `gorilla/berkeley-function-call-leaderboard/bfcl/model_handler/handler_map.py`.
+For locally downloaded models, you need to add the corresponding processor in the handler mapping file `src/scripts/gorilla/berkeley-function-call-leaderboard/bfcl/model_handler/handler_map.py`.
 If you want to add the `--max-model-len` parameter, you can add it around line 108 in the file `src/scripts/gorilla/berkeley-function-call-leaderboard/bfcl/model_handler/local_inference/base_oss_handler.py`.
+If you want to run the program in parallel, you can Modify the port in the file `src/scripts/gorilla/berkeley-function-call-leaderboard/bfcl/model_handler/local_inference/constant.py`

 To evaluate with closed-resource models